-You know your infant’s car seat will expire someday, but what about the base it sits on?
-Car seats are a big investment, and as parents we try to save money wherever we can.
+You know your infant’s car seat will expire someday, but do car seat bases expire?
+Car seats are a big investment, and as parents, we try to save money wherever we can.
 Can you save the car seat base to use with a new seat in the future, or will it expire?

 Car seat bases are often used with infant car seats and typically expire at the same time as the seat they are sold with.
 Car seat bases purchased separately should have an expiration date clearly listed on the product and both car seats and their bases should be replaced in the event of a moderate or severe car crash.

 Let’s take a look at why car seat bases expire and how to find out the expiration information for your specific brand.